 2. Direct Mail

-Like display ads, you’ve probably heard of sending out mail-outs — it might even seem outdated and out-of-touch (especially after discussing Google’s In-Market Audiences).
-Yes, yes, direct mail is an old marketing tactic, but from what we’ve seen over the last year it’s a tactic that has been gaining impact as the rest of the market is giving it less and less attention.
+Sending mail-outs might seem outdated and out-of-touch (especially after discussing Google’s In-Market Audiences), but from what we’ve seen over the last year it’s a tactic that has been gaining impact as the rest of the market is giving it less and less attention.

 One thing to keep in mind with this is the greatest impact you’ll have is typically with the smallest lists: